 Technology has changed the way in which we live our everyday lives, from communicating with friends all over the world with a simple click, to the way in which we find a new recipe, or even how we navigate from A – Z. Computers have emerged as ubiquitous devices; increasingly powerful, portable, and intuitively interactive.
 But this apparent simplicity belies their growing complexity and sophistication.

-In the 1980’s (at the very cusp of the personal computer revolution) a gap in the computer literacy of the public had been noticed.
+In the 1980s (at the very cusp of the personal computer revolution) a gap in the computer literacy of the public had been noticed.
 This provoked the BBC’s Computer Literacy Project and the launch of the BBC Micro (a personal computer designed for computing education).
 As described by David Allen, Project Editor of the BBC Computer Literacy Project, “The aim was to democratise computing.
 We didn’t want people to be controlled by it, but to control it.”
 This initiative introduced millions of children to the field of computing, and inspired a generation of computer scientists and engineers.

 Yet concerns still exist, revolving around a growing disparity between computing education and the demands of the industry.
 In 2011 Eric Schmidt (then Chairman at Google) criticised Britain’s education system, stating “your IT curriculum focuses on teaching how to use software, but gives no insight into how it is made.”
-Unfortunately few of us are capable of moving past the opacity of modern computers to reason about their underlying technologies, despite the vast majority of the population relying on digital technology daily.
+Unfortunately, few of us are capable of moving past the opacity of modern computers to reason about their underlying technologies, despite the vast majority of the population relying on digital technology daily.

-Inspired by the success of the BBC Micro, and fueled by the current discourse surrounding computer science education, this report details our attempt at designing and implementing a system to educate and inspire Key Stage 3 level school children about digital technology.
+Inspired by the success of the BBC Micro, and fuelled by the current discourse surrounding computer science education, this report details our attempt at designing and implementing a system to educate and inspire Key Stage 3 level school children about digital technology.

 Aims and Objectives 1.2

 Computer science is such a broad and multifaceted subject, with many overlapping subfields and applications.
-In response to the question, "how can computing concepts be demystified to a new audience?" we have identified an aspect of the field that is anticipated to have a continually accelerating impact on daily life, while also capable of being explained in simple terms - problem solving algorithms.
+In response to the question, "how can computing concepts be demystified to a new audience?" we have identified an aspect of the field that is anticipated to have a continually accelerating impact on daily life, while also capable of being explained in simple terms: problem solving algorithms.

-Today autonomous algorithms and artificial intelligences control many aspects of society, from weather forecasting to stock trading activity, from transport planning and scheduling to date matching (the list is ever growing).
+Today autonomous algorithms and artificial intelligences control many aspects of society, from weather forecasting to stock trading activity, and from transport planning & scheduling to date matching (the list is ever growing).
 Yet, despite the complexity of the problems such algorithms tackle, frequently the approach that is employed can be defined by simple rules that are far easier to understand.
-Swarm intelligence algorithms, for example, might determine optimally short paths between points by replicating slime mold or social insect behavior.
-Ants can tackle such problems by individually leaving a trail, signaling whether or not they have recently found food.
+Swarm intelligence algorithms, for example, might determine optimally short paths between points by replicating slime mould or social insect behavior.
+Ants can tackle such problems by individually leaving a trail, signalling whether or not they have recently found food.
 Other ants can randomly explore, but are inclined to follow attractive trails.
 Over time the trails that remain stronger (reinforced by other ants) are those which are travelled most frequently.
 These, on average, tend to be the shortest path between desirable points, while the longer trails require more effort to maintain (tending to weaken).
 Hence, the problem-solving approach can be defined by just a few simple behaviors (random exploration and conditional trail setting / following).
-The ubiquity and real world impact of similar algorithms, along with their definition by relatively simple rules, makes this an appealing educational topic.
+The ubiquity and real-world impact of similar algorithms, along with their definition by relatively simple rules, makes this an appealing educational topic.